Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Spread out on the massive lawns with plenty of space between groups.
 Bring kites or outdoor games for kids, and enjoy cherry blossom viewing without the density or crowds of central Tokyo parks.

 Logistics: Yoga Station (Den-en-toshi Line), 20-minute walk.
-Step-free lawns.
+Main lawn areas are step-free.
 Free entry.

 Quick Pick: Best for families and anyone who wants space without sacrificing sakura density.

-Snippet Takeaway: Kinuta Park provides over 600 cherry trees across sprawling lawns with dramatically lighter crowds than central Tokyo options, making this ideal for families who need space for children to run.
+Takeaway: Kinuta Park provides hundreds of cherry trees across sprawling lawns with dramatically lighter crowds than central Tokyo options, making this ideal for families who need space for children to run.
 The relaxed energy and free entry deliver quality cherry blossom viewing without competitive tarp-claiming or shoulder-to-shoulder walking paths.

 Koganei Park